Wine magazine

 Wine Magazine Filter

-Sweet wines are common in many wine-growing regions and are traditionally served at the end of a meal with dessert
+Sweet wines are often produced in wine regions and traditionally served with dessert or cheese.

 In France, the word cuvée refers to both blends of several grape varieties and wines from a single vineyard.